Guttorm of Norway

 Guttorm's reign ended abruptly when the child king suddenly became ill and died.
 Rumours among the Birkebeiner held that Guttorm's illness and death had been caused by Haakon the Crazy's future wife Christina Nilsdatter, a claim considered dubious by modern historians.
 Low-intensity civil war followed Guttorm's death, until a settlement was reached in 1207, temporarily dividing the kingdom.
-Despite his status as king, Guttorm is not included in the official Norwegian regnal list.

 Background

 Guttorm was an illegitimate son of Sigurd Lavard and thus a grandson of King Sverre.
 The identity of his mother is unknown.
 Sigurd predeceased his father, Sverre, who died in 1202 and was succeeded by his younger son Haakon Sverresson.
 Haakon reigned until his own death on 1 January 1204.
 Haakon had pursued a policy of peace and reunification between the Birkebeiner and Bagler during his short reign, but following his death relations between the parties collapsed and a new phase of the Norwegian civil wars began.
 Parts of the Birkebeiner were disgruntled by Haakon's policy of reconciliation with the Bagler, which may have led to his death, following which the balance of power within the Birkebeiner switched immediately to the faction around Haakon the Crazy.

 The day after Haakon's death, the Birkebeiner designated Guttorm as king at a meeting of the hird, in consultation with Bishop Martin of Bergen.
 Sverre's nephew Haakon the Crazy was simultaneously appointed regent as leader of the hird and the army.
 According to the Bǫglunga sǫgur (Bagler sagas), the young king then took a sword and mounted it to Haakon's side, and handed him a shield.
 He further gave Haakon the title of earl, with consent from all the chieftains, and had Haakon sit next to him at his throne.
 Haakon's unusually strong position was thus symbolised by his sitting at the same level as the king, and not on a lower seat as would have been customary for an earl.
 Another of Sverre's nephews, Peter Støyper, together with Einar Kongsmåg, husband of Sverre's daughter Cecilia, were appointed as Guttorm's guardians.